Hi there, my name is Tijs and i build mobile and web apps with Automatique

 We ended up founding our studio with five people and growing it to thirteen specialists in everything from growth marketing and funding to storytelling and of course technology.
 With a mission to create an organisation that not only helped seed startups grow but also intended to figure out how you could create the ideal environment for creative work.

 We experimented with new organisational ideas like Holocracy, and got a lot of practice with tools & methods like retrospectives and design sprints.
 We helped build a peer to peer payment app called Florin, which allowed me to deep dive into React Native development.
 Also a secure email provider Soverin, a provider of WhatsApp photo books Whappbook and a forward thinking fashion brand BYBORRE.
 These were some of the most fun years i had in my working life but we did not end up moving fast enough.
 Most of the companies we started were spun off as independent entities, still running strong.
 We refocused Backspace on our bread & butter; product design & development for a while but since we ended up all working on seperate projects we decided to go back to good ‘ol freelancing instead.

-2018 So after that latest adventure i’m back at Automatique, the micro agency i started in 2005.
+So after that latest adventure i’m back at Automatique, the micro agency i started in 2005.
 People ask me to help with early stage startups regarding teams, technology or just feedback.
-And i do a lot of mobile and web development for startups and corporates alike.
-Technology wise i’m doing a lot of React work these days, both native and web.
-And i still tend to grab Django whenever i need something for the backend.
-Through React i got a taste for functional programming and i’m currently exploring the Elixer/Phoenix combo as a performant and maintainable alternative for backend APIs and tinkering with Swift for pure native development and Flutter as an alternative cross-platform solution.
+And i do mobile, and some web, development for startups and corporates alike.
+Technology wise i’m mostly using the React Native framework for cross-platform mobile development these days.
+For my own projects i’m tinkering with Swift & Kotlin for pure native development and Flutter as an alternative cross-platform solution.